platzky/platzky/docs/plugins/shortcodes.rst

 works too, such as a ``frozenset``.
 Both fields appear on the admin help page and in the reference below.

+**Notes that belong to no single attribute.** ``notes`` is a class variable for behaviour a one-line ``description`` cannot carry — how two attributes interact, what an out-of-range value does, anything a content author needs before writing the tag.
+Both the admin help page and the generated reference below read it, so write plain prose: it takes no shortcode syntax and no reST markup of its own.

 **Built-in shortcodes**

 Platzky ships shortcodes that are always available, registered by a built-in